Solution to the puzzle Tracks.

 return False

-"""Function that for a given cell, in accordance with the given constraints,
+"""Function that for the given cell, in accordance with the given constraints,

 with constraints, corresponding to passage to that cells."""